 We love condoms because they help to keep us safer, which means enjoying more sexy times.
 Of course, not all condoms are the same.
 There is a tremendous variety of condoms for equipment of all different sizes, allergies, & even performance issues.
 We’ve compiled a condom size chart for the most popular options to help you pick the best match for your personal preference.

 We understand condoms aren’t the most fun aspect of swinging sex.
-But if we are going to be having plenty of hot sex and continue having hot sex, we need to be smart.
-Don’t forget a condoms can slip off if it’s not properly fitting.
+But if we will have plenty of hot sex and continue having hot sex, we need to be smart.
+Don’t forget a condom can slip off if it’s not properly fitting.
 If a sexy man really excites a lady, her natural fluids will start flowing & when combined with energetic motions, improperly fitting condoms tend to slip off.
-All condoms can stretch a considerable amount but for a more comfortable feel, a guy should try a condom close to his natural size.
+All condoms can stretch a considerable amount, but a guy should try a condom close to his natural size for a more comfortable feel.
 This lowers the chance of the condom breaking.
 Condoms breaking or slipping off aren’t helping protect swingers from STIs, so we want to make sure to pick the right fitting condom for us.

 While we are getting all detailed with properly fitting condoms, let’s also talk about performance issues and how different condoms can help.
 Many swinger men don’t use condoms with their wives.
-When they do use condoms with new swinging partners it can feel weird.
-Different swinger performance issues can pop-up during sexy times.
+When they do use condoms with new swinging partners, it can feel weird.
+Various swinger performance issues can pop-up during sexy times.
 Some men become super excited with the sexy hot swinger sex and have trouble lasting long enough for their partner to catch up.
-For those men, it might be smarter to use a thicker condom.
+For those men, it might be wiser to use a thicker condom.
 Other men really don’t enjoy the feeling of a condom and have trouble staying firm.
 For those men, a thinner condom can be really helpful.
 If a man really doesn’t like condoms for whatever reason, we suggest they try the newer latex-free condoms made with polyisoprene.
-They provide a stretchier experience and many men are switching to them.
+They provide a stretchier experience, and many men are switching to them.

 |Iron Grip||Caution Wear||7.75″||1.75″||0.07mm||silicone||latex|